wangziqi2013/wangziqi2013.github.io/_posts/2020-07-25-flatstore.markdown

 novel log stealing mechanism to allow uncommitted requests on less active cores being "stolen" by another core and then committed to the NVM.
 This mechanism is performed in a pipelined manner to avoid unnecessary blocking, as we will see below.

+The main data structure of FlatStore is the log object.
+Logs are allocated in the unit of large chunks, whose allocation and deallocation must also be logged in the metadata area located at the beginning of FlatStore storage.
+The log serves as the ultimate storage for objects, which contains all necessary information to rebuild other auxiliary data structures after a crash.